 It is similar in nature to the grid method but you are either using existing markings on the wall or adding some to the wall, eg masking tape or painted marks.

 You then take a photo of the wall with the markings and using your phone or iPad etc you superimpose the artwork over the photo of the wall using an app like Procreate.
 Add some transparency to the artwork so the wall and makings start to show through the artwork.

 Using the image you have created showing the markings through the artwork you can then start to use the marking on the wall and reference the artwork to see where to start drawing lines on the wall.

 Below was a wall that I used reference points, like the air conditioner and various cracks in the wall using this method of overlaying my artwork over a photo of the wall.

-Here is Ten Hundred a Seattle based street artist explaining how he uses the Overlay Method – Wonky Grid or as he likes to call it, the Doodle Grid.
-I’ve set it to play at the part he starts talking specifically about his approach in using the Doodle Grid.
+Here is Ten Hundred a Seattle-based street artist explaining how he uses the Doodle Method – Squiggle Grid.
+I’ve set it to play at the part he starts talking specifically about his approach to using the Doodle Grid.